 - ¼ cup half and half (See Tip 4)

 - ¼ teaspoon Kosher salt

 - 1 ½ cups (6 ounces) shredded extra sharp cheddar cheese (See Tip 5)

 - 1 cup (4 ounces) shredded Colby Jack cheese (See Tip 6)

-- Preheat oven to 350°F. Spray a shallow 2 ½ quart casserole dish or 9 x 13-inch baking dish with non-stick spray.
+- Preheat oven to 350°F. Spray a shallow 2 ½ quart casserole dish or a 9 x 13-inch baking dish with non-stick spray.
 Set aside.

 - Brown sausage over medium heat, about 10 minutes.
 Drain well on paper towels.

-- Whisk together eggs, milk, half and half, salt and pepper in a large measuring cup or bowl.
+- Whisk together eggs, milk, half and half, salt, and pepper in a large measuring cup or bowl.
 Add cooked vegetables and 1 ½ cups of shredded cheddar cheese.

-- Add tater tots to prepared casserole dish.
+- Add tater tots to the prepared casserole dish.
 Top with cooked sausage.
 Pour egg custard mixture over tater tots and sausage.
 Spread to even out.

 - Yield: 8 servings.
 (See Tip 7)

 Chula’s Expert Tips